Agustín Marchesín: International career

 Marchesín was the starting goalkeeper for the Argentina national U21 team that finished third at the 2009 Toulon Tournament.
 On 20 August 2010, Marchesín received his first call for the senior national team for a friendly match against Spain.
 Marchesín got his first cap in a friendly match against Venezuela as a half-time substitute for Javier Hernán García on 16 March 2011, with Argentina winning the match 4–1 in San Juan.

 In September 2014, Marchesín received his first call-up in more than three years when Gerardo Martino called him up for the friendly matches against Brazil and Hong Kong, playing against the latter and earning his second cap.
 He was called up for the 2015 Copa América after Mariano Andújar suffered a hand injury midway through the tournament.

 On 15 September 2017, Marchesín received his first call-up under Jorge Sampaoli for the 2018 FIFA World Cup Qualification matches against Peru and Ecuador on 2 and 5 October.
 On 14 November, he made his first start for the national team in a 4–2 friendly loss to Nigeria in Krasnodar, Russia.

 In May 2019, Marchesín was included in Argentina's 23-man squad for the 2019 Copa América.
 He was also named in the 28-man squad for the 2021 edition, which they won for the first time since 1993.
 On 8 June that year, he made his competitive debut when Emiliano Martínez was injured in a 2022 FIFA World Cup qualification match away to Colombia, and made an added-time error that allowed Miguel Borja to make it 2–2.

+Personal life

+As of January 2025, Marchesín was married to Sol, with whom he had been in a relationship for over 20 years; the couple had a son and a daughter.